jmoyers/jmoyers.org/src/content/index.md

 permalink: /
 ---

-I enjoy building software that solve problems in the real world.
+I enjoy building software that solves problems in the real world.
 I think a lot about startups, the way in which we build software, and how to create an environment where hungry/humble/smart people can thrive.
 I love design and user experience and I care a lot about what I do.
 Outcome over output.